 The Newcomb College Institute is a dynamic, interdisciplinary center designed to enhance the undergraduate experience for women at Tulane University.
 Established in 2006, the Newcomb College Institute supplements the academic experience by hosting events and speakers, funding student research projects, participating in community rebuilding, and hosting symposia and international summits.
 Additionally, the Newcomb College Institute strives to enrich undergraduate women's experiences at Tulane University through leadership and co-curricular activities such as the Big Sister/Little Sister program, the Town Mom program, Newcomb Senate, Women in Science, Newcomb Assets and Mortar Board.

-The Burkenroad Institute is dedicated to the understanding and promotion of the ethical decision making of current business leaders as well as fostering the development of future leaders in the business world.
-The approach to confronting ethical business dilemmas is truly an interdisciplinary one.
-Each year, the Annual Symposium on Business and Society brings together national experts in business, education, journalism, and policy-making.
 Since 1993, the Burkenroad Reports have offered a unique opportunity for Tulane students to research and prepare security analyses, which then are distributed to nearly 20,000 investors.
-Anyone can invest real money in the Burkenroad Mutual Fund,* which is managed by Hancock Bank.
-The majority of the fund's holdings are stocks followed by the BURKENROAD REPORTS program, and investment managers utilize our student produced research.
-Since its inception in December of 2001, the fund has outperformed 99% of domestic equity mutual funds and has outpaced both the Russell 2000 and S&P 500 indexes.
+Anyone can invest real money in the Burkenroad Mutual Fund, which is managed by Hancock Bank.
+The majority of the fund's holdings are stocks followed by the Burkenroad Reports program, and investment managers utilize our student-produced research.
+Since its inception, the fund has outperformed 99% of domestic equity mutual funds and has outpaced both the Russell 2000 and S&P 500 indexes.

 A Studio in the Woods

 Are you passionate about the environment and the arts but unsure of how to combine them?
-A Studio in the Woods offers a rare and selective opportunity to write, draw, study and learn in the only live-in artist community in the Deep South.
-Located on 7.66 acres of forest on the Mississippi River, the Studio is dedicated to the study and preservation of endangered hardwood forest within a peaceful retreat where literary, visual and performing artists can work uninterrupted.
-The “woods” began as the homestead of the Carmichaels, who first picnicked on the land in 1968.
-Today, the Studio in the Woods is an inspiring environment for many artists and it is home to a number of educational and outreach programs.
+A Studio in the Woods offers a rare and selective opportunity to write, draw, study, and learn in the only live-in artist community in the Deep South.
+Located on 7.66 acres of forest on the Mississippi River, the Studio is dedicated to the study and preservation of endangered hardwood forest within a peaceful retreat where literary, visual, and performing artists can work uninterrupted.
+The “Woods” began as the homestead of the Carmichaels, who first picnicked on the land in 1968.
+Today, the Studio in the Woods is an inspiring environment for many artists and home to a number of educational and outreach programs.

 Tulane National Primate Research Center

 Located in a rural area 30 miles north of New Orleans, the Primate Center’s mission is to improve human and animal health through biomedical research.
-Students receive hands-on experience in testing and developing vaccines and treatments for infectious diseases such as AIDS, Lyme disease, malaria and tuberculosis.
-The Center also engages in researching regenerative medicine and genetic diseases with non-embryonic stem cells.
+Students receive hands-on experience in testing and developing vaccines and treatments for infectious diseases such as AIDS, Lyme disease, malaria, and tuberculosis.
+The Center also researches regenerative medicine and genetic diseases with non-embryonic stem cells.

 Payson Center for International Development

-Issues of social justice, sustainable human development and cultural understanding come together through various projects and research opportunities supported by the Payson Center.
+Issues of social justice, sustainable human development, and cultural understanding come together through various projects and research opportunities supported by the Payson Center.
 Those involved with the center seek to improve the quality of life for the world’s most vulnerable populations.
-To this end, students frequently complete internships and projects in Africa, Asia and Latin America which bridge many different academic disciplines.
-Students majoring in International Development at Tulane and working through the Payson Center are currently working on projects that involve evaluating humanitarian aid initiatives in Haiti, tracking the impact of the BP oil spill, HIV/AIDS work in Rwanda and reconstruction in Northern Uganda, among many others.
+To this end, students frequently complete internships and projects in Africa, Asia, and Latin America that bridge many different academic disciplines.
+Students majoring in International Development at Tulane and working through the Payson Center are currently working on projects that involve evaluating humanitarian aid initiatives in Haiti, tracking the impact of the BP oil spill, HIV/AIDS work in Rwanda, and reconstruction in Northern Uganda, among many others.

 Did You Know?